Skip to Content

 What is the income limit for food stamps in WA?

-Most families in Washington State with gross income up to 200% of the federal poverty level, about $4,303 a month for a family of three, qualify for food stamps.
+Most families in Washington State with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
 There is no asset test for Basic Food.

 How much food stamps will I get in Washington?